Transitioning to adult care

-Transitioning to adulthood is an exciting time and includes health care transition.
+At Children's Health℠ we understand that transitioning to adulthood is an exciting time and includes the transition to adult care, also known as health care transition.
 It is important to start planning and preparing for health care transition as early as possible.
-Here is a map of your health care transition journey and what to expect.
-There are many aspects of health care transition and the information below will help guide the journey to adulthood.
+There are many aspects of health care transition and the information below will help guide your journey to adulthood.

 Knowledge, skills, and self care to help manage health and wellness